 Students who have a break in registration must petition to return to registered status.
 To reinstate, the student must complete a Petition for Reinstatement to Graduate Status and secure the approval of the department graduate advisor and the Graduate Division Academic Services unit.
-Departments are asked to think carefully about a decision to reinstate a student and to consider a range of issues including timeliness in meeting degree requirements, willingness of faculty to continue to work with a student, changing interests of the faculty, etc.
+Departments are asked to think carefully about a decision to reinstate a student and to consider a

 Note: Fall quarter reinstatement is required for all students in unregistered lapsed status who plan to enroll in Summer Sessions courses to fulfill a degree milestone (i.e., advancing to doctoral candidacy) or complete a degree.
-Students must register in a minimum of 4 units during one sixweek summer session.
+Students must register for a minimum of 4 units during one sixweek summer session.
 If the degree is conferred during summer, fall registration will be cancelled.

-Please refer to the general instructions found in the Petition for Reinstatement to Graduate Status for more detailed information about the reinstatement process.
+Please refer to the general instructions found in the Graduate Division's Petition for Reinstatement to Graduate Status for more detailed information about the reinstatement process.

-III.13 University Approved Leaves for ABD Students
+III.14 University Approved Leaves for ABD Students